JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 ![](https://miro.medium.com/max/700/1*KgnlItWjj4d525gmay_g_A.png)

-Next make sure the feature “Windows Subsystem for Linux” is ticked:<br/>
+\!!
+Make sure the feature “Windows Subsystem for Linux” is ticked:<br/>

 ![](https://miro.medium.com/max/413/1*f7vMExOir3iPyfbNGcJ8Tw.png)

 ### 1.3.
 Restart your computer

 ### 1.4.
 Install Ubuntu :minidisc:
 Head to the Microsoft Store and search for **“Ubuntu”**, select the App you prefer and install it.
 This app will enable to run Linux commands in your Windows system.

 ![](https://miro.medium.com/max/1070/1*KspvSBty03M8zl6nl9bisQ.png)